Skip to main content

 This process effectively sabotages the liver’s hard work, increasing the body’s total estrogen load and contributing to a state of estrogen dominance.
 The health of the gut is therefore a non-negotiable component of healthy hormonal balance.

-Factors that negatively influence include a diet low in fiber and high in processed foods, chronic stress, and the use of antibiotics.
+Factors that negatively influence the estrobolome include a diet low in fiber and high in processed foods, chronic stress, and the use of antibiotics.
 A diet rich in fiber, on the other hand, provides food for beneficial bacteria and helps bind estrogens for excretion, supporting the body’s clearance efforts.

 Estrogen Metabolite Pathways and Their Clinical Implications